 As my wheels were spinning, so was my head.
-I can squarely point my finger at a bicycle responsible for an episode of insanity.
+I can squarely point my finger at a bicycle responsible for mild episode of insanity.
 It led me to start what I call The Kronan Project.

 After unloading all the original stock, John along with brothers Henry and Martin Avander bought the original designs from the Swedish Ministry of Defence.
 They commissioned a manufacturer in Taiwan to build the bicycles to these specifications.
-In 2003 the company was bought by the Brunstedt family and the bike is now assembled in Poland using parts from Asia.
+In 2003 the company was bought by the Brunstedt family.
+The bike is now assembled in Poland using parts from Asia.

-The Kronan Plates
+The signature Kronan plate

-The Plate Infographic
+The Kronan Plate Infographic

-I created the info graphic below to organize my findings.
+I created the infographic below to organize my findings.
 The results left me amusingly baffled.
 The combination of (“GJ742”) represents the top alphanumeric sequence in the order of how they appear on the plates.
 All other numbers and letters from the most common to the least are in descending order.